merge/skulls/x230t/README.md

 * [How to rebuild](#how-to-reproduce-the-release-images)

 ## TL;DR
-1. run `sudo ./x230t_skulls.sh` on your current X230T Linux system
+1. run `sudo ./skulls.sh -b x230t` on your current X230T Linux system
 2. Power down, remove the battery.
 Remove the keyboard and palmrest.
 Connect a hardware flasher to an external PC (or a Raspberry Pi with a SPI 8-pin chip clip can directly be used), and run
-`sudo ./external_install_bottom.sh` on the lower chip and `sudo ./external_install_top.sh` on the top chip of the two.
+`sudo ./external_install_bottom.sh` on the lower chip and `sudo ./external_install_top.sh -b x230t` on the top chip of the two.
-3. For updating later, run `./x230t_skulls.sh`.
+3. For updating later, run `./skulls.sh -b x230t`.
 No need to disassemble.

 And always use the latest [released](https://github.com/merge/skulls/releases) package.
 This will be tested.
 The git master